Fedalto/ideas/thousand.md

 ## 75. Competition Streams

 Organisations offering products or services should permit access to a stream or feed that provides data about their offerings.
-This data could then be aggregated by browers or third party services to optimize the offers to display.
+This data could then be aggregated by browsers or third party services to optimize the offers to display.

 ## 76. Voluntary Data Mining